joewadcan/FirstPullRequest/2022_Spring/readme.md

 In the code, you'll see *`- [ ]`* you'll need to add an X like so *`- [X]`* to check off your name.

 ## Pull Request etiquette
 Make the Pull Request from your own GitHub account.
 Make sure you're changing the file in _my repo_ (not your fork).
-I suggest you @mention Daniil by typing @stalerat in a comment within your Pull Request - so he can help troubleshoot any issues.
+I suggest you @mention Luis by typing @luisfego in a comment within your Pull Request - so he can help troubleshoot any issues.

 ------------